With A/B split testing, you easily test variants of an emailing and compare the results of the regular KPIs such as clicks or opens.

 The second testing method is to setup A/B split testing in an MA program.
 This can be done either as a standalone test or as a part of an existing MA program.
 Using the Split Test Branch Element you can setup the split test by configuring the (number of) variants and the duration or split logic.

 The example below shows an example to test two variants.
-The winning variant can be determined either after a set amount of time or a fixed number of contacts entering the MA program, whichever comes first:
+The winning variant can be determined either after a set amount of time or a fixed number of contacts entering the MA program, whichever comes first.
+In the example program below: